manuelerdoes/manusblog_next/README.md

 * LOW: Table of Contents
 * LOW: copy to clipboard button in code blocks
 * MID: move fetching to server side
-* HIGH: Search is inefficient and slow
+* LOW: Search is inefficient and slow -> much better now
 * LOW: Usermanager
 * LOW: hide new blog button when not logged in?
 * MID: fix about.md fetch